-Security Deposit: A security deposit equal to one month's rent, or the amount required by the program's regulatory agreement (e.g. HTF), must be paid in full prior to move-in unless a payment plan is arranged in advance.
+Security Deposit: A security deposit equal to one month's rent, must be paid in full prior to move-in unless a payment plan is arranged in advance.
 Housing Kitsap permits the security deposit to be paid over the first three (3) months of tenancy upon written request.
 Additional time may be approved by the Regional Director of Property Management.
 The security deposit must be submitted via cashier's check or money order.